subeeshcbabu/generator-swaggerize/README.md

 - `--apiPath` - specify the path to the swagger document.
 - `--handlerPath` - specify the path to generate the handler files.
 By default `handlers` directory.
 - `--dataPath` - specify the path to generate the data files.
 By default `data` directory.
+- `--securityPath` - specify the path to generate the security authorize files.
+By default `security` directory.
 - `--testPath` - specify the path to generate the unit test files.
 By default `tests` directory.
 - `--skip-npm-install` - To skip the default `npm install` on the generated project.